 \subsection{Comparison}

-The section above mainly analyzes the effect of the chirp-based Gaussian window and the rotating Gaussian window on the CT from theory, which provides important theoretical guidance for CT to choose suitable parameters so as to obtain a high-resolution TF representation.
+The section above mainly discusses the effect of the chirp-based Gaussian window and the rotating Gaussian window on the CT from theory, which provides important theoretical guidance for CT to choose suitable parameters so as to obtain a high-resolution TF representation.
 In the following, we test the performance of CT and rotation-window CT by an example.
-The waveform of the test signal is illustrated in Fig. 4(a), which contains two chirp signals (CR$=$7) and two transient signals.
+The waveform of the test signal is illustrated in Fig. 4(a), which contains two chirp signals (CR$=$7) and two impulse signals.
 We compute the TF representations of this test signal using CT and rotation-window CT with different parameters (see Fig. 4(b-g)).
-From the results, we can see that the CT can fully separate the two transient signals when employing a smaller value of $\sigma$, but a small one results in a poor frequency resolution such that the TF mixing of chirp components occurs (see Fig. 4(a)).
-A relative large $\sigma$ following with good CR estimation can resolve the two chirps, and yet obscuring the TF information of the two pulses (see Fig. 4(d)).
-Moreover, using a large $\beta$ to match the fast-varying feature of transient signals degrades the TF performance of the CT, as presented in Fig. 4(c).
+From the results, we can see that the CT can fully separate the two impulse signals when employing a smaller value of $\sigma$, but a small one results in a poor frequency resolution such that the TF mixing of chirp components occurs (see Fig. 4(b)).
+A relatively large $\sigma$ following with good CR estimation can resolve the two chirps, and yet obscures the TF information of the two impulses (see Fig. 4(d)).
+Moreover, using a large $\beta$ to match the fast-varying feature of impulse signals degrades the TF performance of the CT, as presented in Fig. 4(c).
 By contrast, it follows that the rotation-window CT provides a better time resolution when using a small $\sigma$ and a large $\beta$ (see Fig. 4(f)), and can separate the two chirps even with a small $\sigma$ (see Fig. 4(e)).
-In fact, an advantage of the rotation-window CT over the standard CT is that the parameters in the window become relative, forming effective combinations such that the window shape can rotate along any direction in TF plane only by adjusting the parameter $\beta$.
+In fact, an advantage of the rotation-window CT over the standard CT is that the parameters in the window become relative, forming effective combinations such that the window shape can rotate along any direction in the TF plane only by adjusting the parameter $\beta$.

 Nevertheless, the rotation-window CT is actually the standard CT with a special parameter combination (i.e., $\hat{\sigma}$ and $\hat{\beta}$), thus it is still limited by the Heisenberg uncertainty principle and can not localize precisely a signal in both time and frequency.
 As presented in Fig. 4, the window of these two methods matches the pulse (chirp) components well but smears the chirp (pulse) components.
 This illustrates the fundamental tradeoff of the CT: it is difficult to get both good time and good frequency resolution using a single fixed window.